kasztan2/unmapped/README.md

 ## Running
 Just run `python3 main.py`.
-To run only on data licensed under open licenses, run it with option `--open_licence`.
+To run only on data licensed under open licenses, run it with option `--open_license`.

 ## Contributing
 Before proposing any changes to this project, please read [CONTRIBUTING.md](CONTRIBUTING.md).
 It's short!